zwang695/alexa-skills-list/README.md

 *Alexa, open the Wayne Investigation*

-In this Batman-themed choose-your-own-adventure mystery game, you play a detective investigating the murder of Bruce Wayne’s parents.
+In this Batman-themed choose-your-own-adventure mystery game, you play a detective investigating the murder of Bruce Wayne?s parents.

 ***